-Two locums remain in post and plans to advertise for substantive posts are now in place.
-These posts are required to maintain safe clinical services, same day prescribing, Buvidal® prescribing, support for non-medical prescribers and advanced nurse practitioners, medical trainees, GPs with special interest and the specialty doctor.
+Two locums remain in post and plans to advertise for substantive posts are progressing.
+These posts are required to maintain safe clinical services, same day prescribing, Buvidal[®] prescribing, support for non-medical prescribers and advanced nurse practitioners, medical trainees, GPs with special interest and the specialty doctor.

 There has been a significant amount of work achieved over recent years to increase the diversity of the nursing role.
-This has resulted in the increase of non medical prescribing and advanced nurse practitioner roles.
+This has resulted in the increase of non-medical prescribing and advanced nurse practitioner roles.

 DDARS has seen growth in the staff group who have prescribing competencies.
-At this time there are 7.4wte nursing staff who can prescribe (2 previous NMPs promoted within the service to non-clinical roles) and 7 trainees, which includes the primary care project staff and child and family nurses.
+At this time there are 7.4wte nursing staff who can prescribe (two previous NMPs promoted within the service to non-clinical roles) and seven trainees, which include the primary care project staff and child and family nurses.

-Training is ongoing: 2 staff will complete training within next 4 months, 1 additional staff member within 10 months with 4 staff currently planning start dates.
+Training is ongoing: two staff will complete training within next four months, one additional staff member within ten months with four staff currently planning start dates.

-The longer-term workforce plan is to have 3 non-medical prescribing staff for each team.
+The longer-term workforce plan is to have three non-medical prescribing staff for each team.
 This would result in an additional 3.6 staff (18 in total) with prescribing competencies to achieve this, based on current need.

-There are currently 2 Advanced Nurse Practitioners (ANP) and 1 trainee ANP, who have been providing intensive support to individuals where there are co-occurring physical conditions.
+There are currently two Advanced Nurse Practitioners (ANPs) and one trainee ANP, who have been providing intensive support to individuals where there are co-occurring physical conditions.
 This intensive input has been integral in ensuring people access the right care at the right time ensuring positive outcomes.